abakah-joey/Retail-Sales-Performance-Analytics/README.md

 EXPLORATORY DATA ANALYSIS

-- The Power BI dashboard leveraged DAX measures to explore revenue trends, customer behavior, and product performance.
+- Used a Power BI dashboard to leverage DAX measures and explore revenue trends, customer behavior, and product performance.

 - Visualizations included bar charts, line charts, pie charts, and bubble charts to display: